Moreholidays March Chocolate Covered Raisin Day

 Holiday Insights, where every day in March is a holiday, a bizarre or wacky day, an observance, or a special event.
 Join us in the daily calendar fun each and every day of the year.

 Did You Know?
-There are literally thousands of daily holidays, special events, and observances, more than one for every day of the year. and many of these holidays are new.
+Furthermore, in addition to Learn About Butterflies Day, there are literally thousands of daily holidays, special events, and observances, more than one for every day of the year.
+And many of these holidays are new.
 People and organizations are creating new holidays regularly.
 March holidays are no exception.
 Consequently, at Holiday Insights, we take great efforts to thoroughly research and document the details of each one, as completely and accurately as possible.

 When is Bunsen Burner Day?
 This holiday is always observed on March 31